RELATES TO: KRS 198B.260, 216B.010-216B.131, 216B.990, 218A.175, 311, 314, 29 C.F.R. 1910.1030(d)(2)(vii), 21 U.S.C. 801 - 971

 (d) Who has been convicted of or pleaded guilty or nolo contendere to, regardless of adjudication, an offense that constitutes a felony for receipt of illicit and diverted drugs, including a controlled substance listed as Schedule I, Schedule II, Schedule III, Schedule IV, or Schedule V in this state or the United States.

-Section 4.
-Licensure Application, Fee, and Renewal.
-(1) An applicant for an initial license as a pain management facility shall, as a condition precedent to licensure, be in compliance with this administrative regulation and KRS 218A.175, which may be determined through an on-site inspection of the facility.
+(a) As a condition precedent to adding a satellite facility to the parent pain management facility’s license, ensure that the satellite facility is in compliance with this administrative regulation and KRS 218A.175, which may be determined through an on-site inspection of the satellite facility; and

 (a) Expire one (1) year from the date of issuance; and